opnsense/docs/source/manual/how-tos/wireguard-client-mullvad.rst

 Introduction
 ------------

-MullvadVPN is a cloud-based VPN provider, offering secure tunneling in respect to privacy.
+MullvadVPN is a cloud-based VPN provider, offering secure tunneling that respects your privacy.
-To set up a WireGuard VPN to MullvadVPN we assume you are familiar with the concepts of WireGuard you that you have read the basic howto :doc:`wireguard-client`.
+To set up a WireGuard VPN to MullvadVPN we assume you are familiar with the concepts of WireGuard and that you have read the basic howto :doc:`wireguard-client`.

 ----------------------------------
 Step 1 - Setup WireGuard Instance
 ----------------------------------

-Go to tab **Instances** and create a new instance.
+Go to the **Instances** tab and create a new instance.
 Give it a **Name** and set a desired **Listen Port**.
 If you have more than one server instance be aware that you can use the **Listen Port** only once.
 In the field **Tunnel Address** insert an unsused private IP address and subnet mask.
-We don't need it in the first step, but as it is required we can't go on without it.
+We don't need it in the first step, but it will be required later.
 Every other field can be left blank.

 Hit **Save** and open your instance again to write down your public key.
-You need it to get the rest of the configuration from the Mullvad API servers.
+You will need it to get the rest of the configuration from the Mullvad API servers.

 Now change to your OPNsense CLI via SSH or Console and execute *either* of the curl strings below.
 Please replace **YOURACCOUNTNUMBER** with your own ID you got from MullvadVPN and **YOURPUBLICKEY** with the one in your **Instances**